 These 300 journalists are in unique media positions from the Chinese perspective, as many work for free and independent media.

-The Chinese leadership strongly believes in fairly reporting on today’s China and its infrastructure projects that, through the Belt and Road Initiative (BRI), stretch thousands of miles through China and into other countries, across oceans and mountains, over bridges, and across straits.
+The Chinese leadership strongly believes in fair reporting on today’s China and its infrastructure projects that, through the Belt and Road Initiative (BRI), stretch tens of thousands of miles through China and into other countries, across oceans and mountains, over bridges, and across straits.

 China wants the West to get involved in these development projects, which, according to the vision, can lift regions and entire continents to new popular, technological, environmental, industrial, and cultural levels.
 Media plays an important role here.